Website of a whistle blower

 In the next election we can vote out of office the Professional Politicians and elect some Public Servants who will serve the public and do the right thing because it’s the right thing to do.
 A refresher course in the U.S. Constitution is in serious order for everybody.

-An unusual advantage I have is that I went to a grade school where the kids have a class in Civics and a class in U.S.Constitution.
+An unusual advantage I have is that I went to a grade school where the kids had a class in Civics and a class in U.S.Constitution.

 I hear most High School graduates now are no longer given these classes which leaves the graduates vulnerable to being bullied by the Professional Politicians who don’t want to live up to the standards of the U.S.Constitution.